"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Frank doesn’t consider that his family pioneered in the usual sense; he recalls there was very little vacant land left on the island when they arrived.

 Of all the Jensen-built boats, Frank’s favorite was the one built for his own use, the 40-ft VERDUN (pronounced with the accent on the first syllable.)
-He made four or five trips to Alaska with her, and has sailed her throughout the San Juans many times.
+He made four or five trips to Alaska with her and sailed her throughout the San Juan Islands many times.

-When he was home, Frank kept it anchored in the bay off Turn Point, where it was a familiar sight for many years.
+When he was home, Frank kept her anchored in the bay off Turn Point, where she was a familiar sight for many years.
 Next, the VERDUN saw service in the San Juans as a fishing and workboat owned by Sherman Thompson of Deer Harbor, Orcas Island.

 Words by the late author, historian David Richardson, formerly of San Juan and Orcas Islands in the Archipelago.
 Published by the Seattle Times.